CaryChau/CaryChau.github.io/_posts/2021-9-7-Ability-about-CG-Software.md

-# 个人CG技能介绍
+# Introduction to personal CG skills
-## CG软件
+## CG software
-- Maya，擅长建模、渲染，对建模技巧有自己的一套理解
+- Maya, good at modeling and rendering, has its own understanding of modeling techniques
-- Photoshop及Adobe家其他工具，熟悉基本工具及相关操作
+- Photoshop and other Adobe tools, familiar with basic tools and related operations
-- 数字绘画，有扎实的基本功，包括结构、透视、色彩原理
+- Digital painting, with solid basic skills, including structure, perspective, and color principles

-## 作品展示
+## Portfolio
 ### Maya

 ![image](https://user-images.githubusercontent.com/45761599/132291705-9bf11d3e-0a63-4aa7-9d74-cf2211d800b3.png)